Gan--Gross--Prasad cycles and derivatives of $p$-adic $L$-functions: Rationality

 \subsubsection{Notation}

-For a locally compact and totally disconnected group $G$ with a fixed Haar measure $dg$, from now on we denote by $\sH(G)$ the sheaf of smooth compactly supported $\sO_{\Spec\Q}$-multiples of $dg$; we will write $\sH(G, R)\coloneqq \sH(G)(R)$.
-(Thus the object denoted by $\sH(G)$ in the previous section will henceforth be denoted by $\sH(G,\C)$).
+For a locally compact and totally disconnected group $G$ with a fixed Haar measure $dg$ and a ring $R$, from now on we denote by $\sH(G, R)$ the sheaf of smooth compactly supported $R$-multiples of $dg$.
+(Thus the object denoted by $\sH(G)$ in the previous section will henceforth be denoted by $\sH(G,\C)$.)